Ashavsky/AshavskyRepo/README.md

-Clear Channel Ashavsky Repo
+iHeart Ashavsky Repo
 ===================

-This is the repo for ongoing Clear Channel development and is property of Clear Channel/Katz Media and cannot be used without proper authorization.
+This repo contains some sample code while worked on at iHeartMedia.

+1) Presentation of dependency injections (swapping out persistence layers)
+2) Automated report generation using App Configs

 Contact: